By learning how to fix a hole in your clothes you can give them a new life.

 Find the imperfections and embroider something small but meaningful for you and make them last.
 As a result, you will have beautiful brand new clothes.

-If you like to practice your embroidery skills don’t forget to join my online workshops that happen pretty often.
+If you like to practice your embroidery skills you can our embroidery workshops.

-Have a look at the upcoming dates, and join us for a creative fun repairing class!
+Have a look at the upcoming dates here, and join us for a creative fun repairing class!

 Follow umamade on social media to see more inspiration!